-Title & Date of Meeting: Trust Board Public Meeting - 26 th January 2022 Title of Report: Workforce and OD Committee Assurance Report Author: Name: Dean Royles Title: Non-Executive Director and Chair of Workforce and Committee Recommendation To approve To receive & note ✓ For information To ratify Date Date Audit Committee Dato Remuneration & Nominations Committee Duto Quality Committee Workforce & Organisationa l Governance Development Committee Finance & Investment Executive Management Committee Mental Health Legislation Team Operational Delivery Group , Committee Operational Delivery Cloup , Charitable Funds Committee Collaborative Committee Other (please detail) Purpose of Paper: The Workforce and Organisational Development Committee is one of the sub committees of the Trust Board This paper provides an executive summary of discussions held at the meeting held on 12 th January 2022 and a summary of key points for the board to note.
-The minutes of the meeting held on 17 November are attached for information Any Issues for Escalation to the Board: No issues or items to e No issues or items to escalate to Trust Board were raised.
+Title & Date of Meeting: Trust Board Public Mee eting - 26 th January 2022 Title of Report: Workforce and OD Cor Workforce and OD Committee Assurance Report Author: Name: Dean Royles Title: Non-Executive Director and Chair of Workforce and OD Committee Recommendation To approve To receive & note ✓ For information To ratify Date 1 Date Audit Committee Remuneration & 0 Nominations Committee Quality Committee Workforce & Organisational Development Committee Governance Finance & Investment Executive Management Committee Team Mental Health Legislation Committee Operational Delivery Group Charitable Funds Committee Collaborative Committee Other (please detail) Purpose of Paper: one of the sub committee.
+This paper provides an the meeting held on 1 ees of execu 2 th Jar note. tive summary of discussi nuary 2022 and a summ The minutes of the meet ions held a at ey Any Issues for Escalation to the Board: No issues or items to e scalate e to Trust Board were ra ised.